rpatid10/learn-spark-with-scala/README.md

-# learn-spark-with-scala

-Spark is an open source framework focused on interactive query, machine learning, and real-time workloads.
-It does not have its own storage system, but runs analytics on other storage systems like HDFS, or other popular stores like Amazon Redshift, Amazon S3, Couchbase, Cassandra, and others.
+Spark is an open source framework focused on interactive queries, machine learning, and real-time workloads.
+It does not have its own storage system, but runs analytics on other storage systems like HDFS or other popular stores like Amazon Redshift, Amazon S3, Couchbase, Cassandra, and others.

-This Repository Contains all the codes Which You need, to start with Spark.
+This repository contains all the codes that you need to start with Spark.

-Please Learn Basics of Scala before Writing Spark code.You can refer below Links to Know More.
+Please learn the basics of Scala before writing Spark code.
+To learn more, click on the links below.

 Scala : https://medium.com/devops-dev/important-concepts-in-scala-3ac68615a5f2